 People always want to know the best things they can do for their skin.
 For most people, that means they just focus on treatment, quick-fixes and instant results.
 They are so focused on adding to their routine and buying more things, that they neglect to consider what they can remove from their lifestyle to reap even more benefits.

-If you’ve read any of my numerous posts about hats, tanning, how much daily face sunscreen to use, what SPF number it should be, or why it can’t be homemade sunscreen, then you might have gotten the impression that the sun was something to be avoided.
+If you’ve read any of my numerous posts in my sun damage series then you might have gotten the impression that the sun was something to be avoided.

 We are lucky to live in an age where there is a plethora of sun protection options, from the beauty conscious to the eco friendly.
 You should be wearing sunscreen on exposed skin every day you go outside or will be sitting near a window – because UV rays can get through cloud cover and glass.

 Smoking itself reduces oxygen levels in your blood and thus your skin, impeding hydration and slowing cell regeneration and wound healing all over.
 Smoking’s direct effect on your skin and also your overall health will leave you dull, dry, and more prone to infection.

 Consider quitting smoking as soon as possible – your whole body will thank you for it.

 Alcohol consumption dehydrates your bloodstream.
 Dehydrate yourself enough or habitually and you’ll start to dry out the deep layers of your skin, resulting in the appearance of more fine lines and exacerbated skin conditions.
 Alcohol abuse can also lead to early-onset skin diseases like severe rosacea, adult acne, and recurrent infections.